 This oil-free vegan pesto tastes just as good as a Nonna’s traditional version – honest!
 My husband is of 100% Italian heritage and he and his taste buds agree.
 The creaminess of this pesto is due to the addition of cannellini beans which also adds a boost of protein.
 The smooth garlic flavor comes from roasted garlic (and optional garlic scapes).

 If you read my Growing Herbs in Containers post, you already know that we have A LOT of basil right now – and also garlic scapes.
-I’ve been making pesto every which way and using it on pasta, pizza, slabs of tomatoes, as a sandwich spread, to dress rice, and more.
-At my daughter’s suggestion, I also started adding small dollops to my garden salads.
+I’ve been making pesto every which way and using it on pasta, slabs of tomatoes, as a sandwich spread, to dress rice, and more.
+At my daughter’s suggestion, I also started adding small dollops to my garden salads and using it in lieu of tomato sauce when making pizza.

 My oil-free vegan pesto version came out even better than I expected; it was inspired by one of Angela Liddon’s earlier posts called High Protein Oil-Free Basil Pesto.
 As I said before, the secret ingredient is cannellini beans.
 Most vegan pesto recipes rely on nutritional yeast for flavor.
 I don’t eat nooch so my pestos are always packed with flavor using other ingredients.